How to Install a Python Module?

 Installing Python modules on Windows

-Output version should be equal or greater than 19 version, If not use the following command to update pip:
+Output version should be equal to or greater than the 19 version, If not use the following command to update pip:

 pip install --upgrade pip wheel

 To install the pip package use the following command to install the required package: